We are immensely grateful for the effort and leadership provided by our Faculty Directors.

 Faculty Director, University Scholars

 Alain Plante received his Ph.D. in Soil Science from the University of Alberta, in Canada.
 His research interests lie in the field of terrestrial carbon biogeochemistry, soil science, ecosystem ecology, environmental science and global change.
 He teaches a large introductory course in environmental science, and courses in soil science, biogeochemistry, and the Anthropocene.
-As Faculty Director of the University Scholars, Prof. Plante seeks to foster an inclusive and passionate fellowship of undergraduates interested in conducting research in any filed spanning the humanities, social sciences and natural sciences in all of the undergraduate schools.
+Prof. Plante is increasingly curious about the contributions of methods of knowledge generation outside of science to environmental problems, and completed an MPhil degree program in 2024 in the field of environmental humanities.
+As Faculty Director of the University Scholars, Prof. Plante seeks to foster a passionate fellowship of undergraduates interested in conducting research in any filed spanning the humanities, social sciences and natural sciences in all of the undergraduate schools.
 He helps direct programming through the academic year, coordinates the applications process into the program, and the funding of summer research projects.